JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 python -m http.server 80
 ```

 This is a really simple Webserver, but it is enough for us.
-We can enter our URL **(http://10.10.14.144/)** to our Webserver and see what happens:
+We can enter our URL **(http://10.10.14.144/)** to the field on the Website and see what happens:

 ![pdf Download](Assets/HTB-Linux-Easy-Precious/pdfDownload.png)